finopsfoundation/framework/_resources/story--managing-data-efficiency-playbook.md

 permalink: /projects/managing-data-efficiency-playbook/

 title: Managing Data Efficiency Playbook by Project N
 description: Data efficiency in the cloud involves the application of a wide range of technologies and architectural approaches to reduce the cost and time to store, access and transfer data.
-This guide outlines FinOps maturity characteristics, measures of success, inputs and the functional activities required by FinOps practitioners.
+This guide extends the Framework Capability "Resource Utilization & Efficiency" to focus on cloud data efficiency by outlining FinOps maturity characteristics, measures of success, inputs and the functional activities required by FinOps practitioners.
 type: Member Story
 source: FinOps Foundation
 story-title: Managing Data Efficiency Playbook by Project N